canonical/spark-client-snap/docs/how-to/h-spark-streaming.md

 juju run-action data-integrator/0 get-credentials --wait
 ```

-Please note the username and password retrieved above to be used soon later.
+(Note: We are using the service account set up in the previous examples.)

-For the spark test, we need to set up the environment in a kubernetes testpod launched in the same namespace as the juju model i.e. spark-streaming in this example.
+We need to set up the environment in a Kubernetes pod launched in the same namespace as the Juju model (i.e. `spark-streaming` in this example).

-Here is how the pod spec yaml might look like.
+The pod specification yaml goes as below:

 ```yaml
 apiVersion: v1